🏢 Industry Playbooks

 Reducing Wait Time

-• Adequate staff: Extra staff during busy hours
+• Adequate staff: Extra staff at peak pickup hours (lunch, after work, weekend mornings)

-• Stock guarantee: No stockouts for frequently sold medications
+• Stock guarantee: No stockouts on frequently sold OTC and front-of-store items

-• Quick ordering: Fast procurement for unavailable products
+• Quick replenishment: Fast restock for high-velocity SKUs

-• Alternative suggestions: Generic alternatives when out of stock
+• Alternative suggestions: Comparable options when something is out of stock

 Queue Management